Literature review help

 Custom Literature Review Writing

-Any literature review requires a critical discussion and evaluation of up-to-date academic sources which belong to a specific subject or field of study.
+Any literature review with research requires a critical discussion and evaluation of up-to-date academic sources which belong to a specific subject or field of study.
 Whilst every research project is genuine and unique, it needs to rely on a solid background (i.e. existing theories and empirical articles written by other researchers).
 A literature review aims to analyse this background and reveal certain research gaps and limitations which will be closed by your dissertation.
 In most cases, a literature review is a part of a dissertation project, but it can also be required by your university as a standalone assignment for training purposes.
-Writing a literature review is impossible without a good knowledge of the selected research field, access to the most recent and credible academic sources, and a highly critical and evaluative writing style.
+Writing a literature review for PhD is impossible without a good understanding of the selected research field, access to the most recent and credible academic sources, and a highly critical and evaluative writing style.
 Developing a convincing and mature discussion may become especially challenging if your research topic is new to you and you have no prior experience of writing literature reviews.

-We know how discouraging it is to face these challenges alone and we offer our literature review writing service to assist your academic pursuits.
+We know how discouraging it is to face these challenges alone and we offer our literature review writing services to assist your academic pursuits.
 Our 100% original, custom-written literature reviews are created by the best UK writers.
 So, why take the risk trying to get it right from the first attempt on your own, when you can quickly learn from a professional?

-What Makes a Strong Literature Review?
+What Makes a First Class Literature Review?

 The dissertation writing experience of the writing team has allowed us to compile a list of elements that are present in a successful literature review.
 You should ensure that you follow these recommendations if you want to achieve good academic results.